mediamonks/muban/docs/data-files.md

 that is passed to the dev `bootstrap` as an option.
 During build you can change the data in `build-html.js` for each page before rendering it to HTML.

-By default, Muban already allow you to use variables in your data files, that will be replaced by the contents of the `src/data/_variables.yaml`.
+By default, Muban already allows you to use variables in your data files, that will be replaced by the contents of the `src/data/_variables.yaml`.
 This can be useful for files you are linking to the `static` folder or are fetching from a `CDN`, where you want to change the server location easily (or dynamically per build).